robfinch/Qupls/rtl/cpu_v3/fpu/README.md

 # fpu
 This folder contains files for components related to the FPUs.
+The FPU primitives can be found in the float repository.
+There is quite a few of them, they are a project on their own.
 * Stark_fpu_station.sv: is a reservation station for ALUs
 * Stark_fpu64.sv: is the main FPU component containing the arithmetic and some ALU operations for a 64-bit datapath.
 * Stark_fpu128.sv: is the main FPU component containing the arithmetic and some ALU operations for a 128-bit datapath.